Download This Sample

 Sign Me Up

-For more information read the fact file below or download the comprehensive worksheet pack which includes over 30 worksheets to utilise within the classroom or home environment.
+See the fact file below for more information on the Kwanzaa or alternatively, you can download our 27-page Kwanzaa worksheet pack to utilise within the classroom or home environment.

 - Kwanzaa follows the seven basic principles called Nguzo Saba.
-These include Umoja (unity), Kujichagulia (self-determination), Ujima (collective work), Nia (purpose), Kuumba (creativity), and Imani (faith).
-These principles all stand for virtues that African families and communities should possess in relation to commerce, responsibility and self-improvement.
+These include Umoja (unity), Kujichagulia (self-determination), Ujima (collective work), Nia (purpose), Ujamaa (co-operative economics), Kuumba (creativity), and Imani (faith).
+These principles all stand for virtues that African families and communities should possess in relation to commerce, responsibility, and self-improvement.

 - The seven day celebration is commemorated by lighting a candle on each day followed by a discussion of one of the seven principles.